uxle/OpenUniversity/README.md

 Instead of locking knowledge inside a proprietary platform, the content lives in structured, human-readable files.

-Instead of requiring every contributor to understand the application code, contributors can add knowledge through simple JSON structures.
+Instead of requiring every contributor to understand the application code, contributors can add knowledge through simple Zolto and JSON structures.

 ```text
 Knowledge